 Developer Frank Jao originally promoted naming the Vietnamese community of North Orange County “Asiatown,” I suppose because there are a few Laotian, Hmong, and Hoa people (such as himself) who live and do business there although it may also have had something to do with the fact that many Americans still think of Vietnam as a disastrous war first, and a country in Asia second.
 Some of the thinnest-skinned Orange Countians protested at the existence of freeway signs for Little Saigon.
 Although Westminster recognized Little Saigon’s existence in 1988, it took Garden Grove and Santa Ana until 2004 and 2005 to do so.
 Amusingly, Vietnamese people my age seem to prefer to refer to the community as “Bolsa,” or, less often, “Cho Bolsa” or “Khu Bolsa.”

 Probably the most inelegant official designation has to Artesia’s “International Cultural District” — or Little India to you, me, and everyone else.
-The geographic and ethnic vagueness of “International Cultural District” (or ICD, as no knows it) was an attempt to placate non-Indian Artesians who live in the area and mistakenly think that ethnic enclaves are homogeneous ethnostates in which only those explicitly referenced in the name are allowed to live or do business.
-A similar misunderstanding of how nicknames arise too place in Little Osaka.
+The geographic and ethnic vagueness of “International Cultural District” (or ICD, as no one knows it) was an attempt to placate non-Indian Artesians who live in the area and mistakenly think that ethnic enclaves are homogeneous ethno-states in which only those explicitly referenced in the name are allowed to live or do business.
+A similar misunderstanding of how nicknames arise took place in Little Osaka.
 For decades Angelenos referred to the Japanese enclave in Sawtelle thus because Osaka is Japan’s second city (sorry Kyoto) and Little Tokyo was already taken.
 It also helps that Little Osaka is a funkier, hipper, less touristy Japanese enclave located west of Little Tokyo — echoing the Japanese cities after which they’re nicknamed.
 “But what about residents without roots in Osaka?” the “whatabouts” asked and the city caved, officially saddling it in 2015 with the clunky “Sawtelle Japantown” (apparently the whatabouts are either not concerned that not everyone in Sawtelle Japantown is Japanese or that many people in Little Tokyo have ancestral origins from outside the Japanese capital).

 At other times, it’s the demarcation of official boundaries that proves (for the easily bothered) “problematic.”
 When Little Bangladesh sought to obtain official recognition for their enclave along 3rd Street, a Korean developer claimed that 3rd Street was the heart of Koreatown (and, I assume, couldn’t fathom the existence of an enclave within an enclave).
 At the time, all of the “Koreatown” neighborhood signs were posted only on Olympic Boulevard, nine blocks south (Koreatown has a big heart).
-As a result, in 2010 Little Bangladesh’s boundaries were drawn to exclude several Bangla businesses and Koreatown’s were expanded with a strange spoke along Western that excludes all but the businesses along that street.
+As a result, in 2010 Little Bangladesh’s boundaries were drawn to exclude several Bangladeshi businesses and Koreatown’s were expanded with a strange spoke along Western that excludes all but the businesses along that street.
 As for what the reasoning was for singling out a section of Vermont Avenue to be proclaimed, “the El Salvador Community Corridor,” perhaps only City Council knows.

 There are still several ethnic enclaves not officially recognized, either by their accepted vernacular names or graceless new ones cooked up within the bureaucratic kitchen.
 Criticisms aside, there are reasons for official recognition.
 With official recognition, it’s widely assumed, awareness of the community is increased which in turn, in theory, leads to increased business.
 What is provable is that official designation leads to recognition at the listicle mills, who then churn out listicles devoted to the neighborhood’s restaurants (and only restaurants — unless the enclave is Korean, in which case they might include a day spa).